-The Therapy Center Director (Dr. Joan White) works with the Fellows, the administrative assistant, and the outreach program to facilitate the clinical and administrative operation of the Therapy Center including public relations.
+The Therapy Center Director (Dr. Helen Michael) works with the Fellows, the administrative assistant, and the outreach program to facilitate the clinical and administrative operation of the Therapy Center including public relations.

-Fieldwork and Internship Coordinator
+Fieldwork and Internship Coordinators

-The Fieldwork and Internship Coordinator (Ms. Tina Woolbert) develops Master's level clinical placements, and assists students in planning and arranging their on-site experiences.
-She approves all fieldwork externships, counseling practica and internships.
+The Fieldwork Coordinator (Ms. Christina Healy) and Internship Coordinator (Dr. Stephen Soldz) develop Master's level clinical placements, and assist students in planning and arranging their on-site experiences.
+They approve all field placements, counseling practica and internships.